Advanced-SE-Project/user-auth/README.md

 *   Replace with your PostgreSQL DBname.

 *   python -c "import secrets; print(secrets.token\_hex(32))"  run this in your terminal to generate a secret key

+*   If you want to run it with docker you use DATABASE_URL=postgresql://postgres:password@budged_db:5432/DBname

 Database Setup